 The closest thing to a public acknowledgement on the petition thus far from IDW was publisher and editor-in-chief Chris Ryall tweeting last week, “If you can get the petition to 10,000 signatures/pre-orders, I'll give you an exclusive cover for issue 81 …” in response to a Twitter account associated with the fan movement.
 Sale figure-indexing site The Comics Chronicles reports that in January 2011, IDW’s Transformers #15 sold an estimated 10,159 copies.

-Furman stresses that though he would like to see this new series happen, it’s in no way meant to be seen as a slight on IDW’s current Transformers ongoing series, written by Mike Costa, and that both could offer something different for fans of robots in disguise.
+Furman stresses that though he would like to see this new series happen, it’s in no way meant to be seen as a slight on IDW’s current Transformers ongoing series, written by Mike Costa, and that both could offer something different for fans of robots in disguise.“I love what’s happening in the current G1 ongoing — heck, I practically built the IDW Transformers-verse — but comics have changed in 20 years, so there’s a kind of older head on the storytelling process and it feels to me there’s room for the best of both worlds, with that approach and one that harks back more to the 80s/90s brand of comic storytelling,” Furman wrote.

 Though 20 years removed from Marvel's Transformers #80, Furman says that he has plenty more to say about those characters and situations, and feels that the petition is evidence that there are definitely fans still interested.